lafita/treks-hpc/README.md

 conda env install -f environment.yml
 ```

-To build the project, clone the source code and use Maven inside the repository directory:
+To build the project from source, use Maven (inside this repository directory):

 ```
 mvn install
 ```

-The Jar file should be in the `target/` folder.
+The packaged JAR file should be in the `target/` folder.

 ### Original publication